Do you meditate regularly?

 The first block is unprocessed emotional stuff.
 Sadness we have stuffed away.
 Anger we have repressed.
 Shame we have kept hidden.
-When we get still and look within, we may begin to feel emotions we have locked away for years which can be scary.
-So we quickly allow ourselves to be distracted and jump out of a meditation before we really even start.
+When we get still and look within,

 To overcome this block, emotional release work is needed.
 We may need to physically hit or scream into a few pillows before we hit the meditation pillow.

 This was absolutely the case for me when I first attempted to meditate.
 I wanted to bypass my emotions and just feel calm inside, but every time I sat down to get still uncomfortable feelings would come up.
 So I gave up on meditating.

 After I learned how to actually release emotions and do so regularly, a meditation practice became an actual possibility.
 Until then, it was more like torture.